centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 - Fixed issue when the call to update the breadcrumb is not launched.
 - Fixed the bug when MAP search bar does not return good results
 - Fixed bug where url shape has unwanted concatenation inside the url.
-- Fixed an issue when image not displayed in viewer.
+- Fixed an issue where images were not displayed in viewer.
 - Fixed an issue where Sort on was on labels rather than names when requesting the list of maps from MAP web client.
 - Fixed the bug of the small size of the MAP viewer.